Fundamentals

 Peregrine

-No dignity in the sign (-5)
+No dignity or debility at the degree (-5)

 Tradition